 Future EU security research should contribute to prepare rules for the processing and implementation of a suitable concept, leading to security of both the Member State and the Union as a whole.
 To overcome present and future weaknesses, as anticipated by FOCUS scenario foresight, any concept for a "comprehensive approach 2035" should address the following aspects: terms, human system /- assets are understood in different ways, safety and crisis management, EU basic legislation, security training for EU citizens.
-To overcome these problems, it would be necessary to elaborate the concept of sustainable development, a long-term plan of implementation of sustainable development concept into practice and the plan of enforcement of sustainable development principles into practice.
+To overcome these problems, it would be necessary to elaborate the concept of sustainable development, a long-term plan of implementation of sustainable development principles into practice.
 Possible concrete measures include education and training of citizens, specific technical education and training, technical, medical, environmental, cyber and other standards, executive units to defeat emergency and critical situations, adapted security, emergency and crisis planning.